The curriculum of the Paris program

 Preparing students to participate in France and Paris

 In the Paris program the five-week preparatory session is devoted to a multidisciplinary cross-section of politico-historical, institutional, social and geographical France.
-Through lecture, discussion, workshops and site visits, this two-course session provides students with the core notions, central principles and social synthesis needed for any understanding of France today.
+Through lectures, discussions, workshops and site visits, this two-course session provides students with the core notions, central principles and social synthesis needed for any understanding of France today.

-Students become familiar with the actors, the acronyms, the social problems, the political stakes, the cultural movements, the demographic profile and the territorial diversity of France.
-As a result of this preparation students become interns ready to take their place, and take part in the work of their host organization.
+Students become familiar with the players, the acronyms, the social problems, the political stakes, the cultural movements, the demographic profile and the territorial diversity of France.
+As a result of this preparation, students are fully ready to take their place and take part in the work of their host organization.

 Two courses comprise the Preparatory Session

 The purpose of this course is to help students grasp fundamental notions of French society today by studying the roots and the development of the main institutions and concepts of French political life.
 It also extends this analysis to France’s international policies, decisions and debates, past and present, including its view of its role in the world, focusing on several key themes.
 The course contributes to the overall purpose of the IFE preparatory session, which is to equip students to participate as fully as possible in French professional life and social and political discussion.
 For more than two centuries, since the Revolution of 1789, France has constructed its political identity on the basis of a continuous, ongoing modification of its institutions and on the results of a broad variety of forms of political experimentation.
 No less than 14 regimes and as many constitutions frame the political history of France.
 This grand-scale political laboratory has forged unique forms of political behavior and doctrines, many of whose influence has extended well beyond the borders of France.